CALL FOR PAPERS - ECAI 2023

 Papers should be formatted according to the ECAI 2023 formatting style linked below.
 Submission and review of papers for ECAI 2020 will be managed via CMT

-Scientific papers are DOUBLE BLIND and cannot exceed 7 pages (not including references).
+Scientific papers are DOUBLE BLIND and cannot exceed 7 pages (not including references and supplementary material) plus one (1) additional page for references only.
 Overlength submissions will be rejected without review.

 ECAI 2023 submissions should be submitted as a PDF document, conforming to the formatting guidelines: